 Homes for Sale

-Price cut3410 Hardwood Forest Dr, Louisville
+Price cut89 Persimmon Ridge Dr, Louisville

 Listing data provided by the Greater Louisville Association of REALTORS® MLS.
 Information is deemed reliable but not guaranteed accurate by the MLS.
 Listing information is for consumers' personal, non-commercial use and may not be used for any purpose other than to identify prospective properties consumers may be interested in purchasing.